cpuripper/cpuminer-gr-raptoeum-jan-2022-HiveOS_linux_windows/README.md

 - *LOW STALE SHARE RATE
 - **VERY LOW REJECTED SHARE RATE
 - Updated READMEFIRST.txt
-- New build in Ramp feature will ramp up to all cores.
+- New build in Ramp feature can take up to 10 mins to ramp up to all cores.

 Made for Flockpool.com